1. Do you need to register your business name?

 5. Protect your business with a trade mark

-Once you’ve registered your business name, you can also apply to protect your business name, branding and logo with a trade mark.
-Registering a trade mark for your business name, logo, or other sign means you have exclusive rights to use your trade mark in Australia and protects from others using your trade mark on similar goods and services.
+Once you've registered your business name, you can also apply to protect your business name, branding and logo with a trade mark.
+Registering a trade mark for your business name,logo, or other sign means you have exclusive rights to use your trade mark in Australia and protects from others using it on similar goods and services.
 It also allows you to license your brand and authorise others to use it.

-Of course, you don’t need to register for a trade mark if you feel the costs outweigh the benefits.
-They aren’t a legal requirement, but rather a safeguard to give you more legal options if your business name is copied, or if someone else registers your business name as their trade mark and asks you to stop trading under it.
-Learn more about registering trade marks by visiting IP Australia.
+Of course, you don't need to register for a trade mark if you feel the costs outweigh the benefits.
+They aren't a legal requirement, but rather a safeguard to give you more legal options if your business name is copied, or if someone else registers your business name as their trade mark and asks you to stop trading under it.
+Learn more about trade marks and other types of intellectual property.